Joseph Awuah-Darko: Performances

-He performed at the 2016 annual Sabolai Radio festival.
+He performed at the 2016 annual Sabolai Radio Festival.
 The same year in July he also performed at the Kristal Bar in Accra.

 Art initiatives and philanthropy work

 The Agbogblo Shine Initiative

 Awuah-Darko along with Cynthia Muhonja a fellow student from Ashesi University, co-founded a non-profit organization called The Agbogblo Shine Initiative in January 2017, which “seeks of fund social enterprises and projects dedicated to applying design thinking to solve problems regarding e-waste.”
 He started this initiative with several Ashesi students and with the aim of turning e-waste found at the Agbogbloshie dump site into high-end furniture.
 For his efforts in climate action and environmental conservation he earned recognition across the globe.

-In March 2018, Awuah-Darko and co founder Cynthia Muhonja along with their team donated 50 stools built by them from low cost durable materials and 400 cupcakes from Eat By Zoe to pupils in the Old Ningo Basic school in Accra as part of the Agbogblo Shine Initiative with support from the Ford foundation grant and the Ashesi university Student Fund.
+In March 2018, Awuah-Darko and co founder Cynthia Muhonja, along with their team, were provided a $6,900 grant by the Ford Foundation.
+The money was spent on 50 folding stools built by them from low cost durable materials and 400 cupcakes from Eat By Zoe to pupils in the Old Ningo Basic School in Accra as part of the Agbogblo Shine Initiative with support from the Ford foundation grant and the Ashesi university Student Fund.

 Awuah Darko hosted a solo art exhibition at Accra's Gallery 1957 in February 2019, some of the works he exhibited were sculptor pieces which had been made from e-waste collected from the Agbogbloshie dump site along with other art pieces created using 3D printers from the Ashesi University lab.

 Noldor Artist Residency

-In 2020, Awuah-Darko founded Ghana's first independent artist residency programme, Noldor Artist Residency.
+In 2020, Awuah-Darko founded Ghana's first independent artist residency programme, Noldor Artist Residency and the Museum Institute of Ghana.
 The idea behind the residency is to invite one emerging African artist each autumn to the art studio space and retreat in Accra, Ghana and to help these trained African artists who have limited access to artistic resources nurture their skills technically, whilst supporting them to flourish both amongst the growing local collector base and on the global contemporary art scene.
 The Nolder artist residency is to support emerging African artists.
+Recently, the institute has come under fire for withholding hundreds of thousands of dollars in payment from artists.